ethangutk/ethangutk/README.md

  - I took this class in the Fall of 2021 in my third year at Miami University.
  - [Created a realistic hospital database over multiple projects (click here to view)](https://github.com/ethangutknecht/Hospital-SQL-Database)
- - Re-discussed the overview of database management, database system architecture, database modeling principles, and logical database design.
+ -  Re-discussed the overview of database management, system architecture, modeling principles, and logical database design.
  - The relational database model, relational integrity constraints, and relational algebra.
  - Dove deep into relational commercial database management systems and languages.
  - Interactive database processing, view processing, and database application programming.